 - Study location:

 - Entry date:

 This programme aims to teach graduates with an IT background the theory, methods and tools to develop distributed applications over the Internet using current advanced techniques.
-These include rich Internet applications, mobile Internet applications and distributed technologies like web services and grid applications.
+These include rich Internet applications, mobile Internet applications and distributed technologies like web services and cloud computing.

 This full-time programme starts in September and lasts one year.
 The programme can also be taken part-time over 2 years or as a 9 month Postgraduate Diploma.

 This programme is accredited by the Chartered Institute of IT (BCS).